- Real Name: Rick Tyler.

-Familiarity (Basic notions in the main European languages), Scholar (Art, chemistry)
+Familiarity (Basics of the main European languages), Scholar (Art, chemistry).

 - MIRACLO SKIN PATCHES.
 This variant has the same game stats as the Tabs, but is stored as hourglass-shaped skin patches.
 Rick usually sticks those on the back of his neck.
 More importantly, those don’t seem to create an Irrational Attraction with long-term use.